yvek/BluePillow/README.md

   - *EditText* & a *Button* to save new world name in database
   - *RecyclerView* displays list of worlds.

+* ViewModel
-* ViewModel that exposes *Immutable* data to Activity layout.
+  - Exposes *Immutable* data to Activity layout.
+  - Performs api calls while providing callbacks for each stage of an api call, that is: `onStart`, `onCompleted` and `onFinish`.

 ## Data Layer
-* Database Room with LiveData
+* Database Room with LiveData.
+* Data models for Room and network request/response.
+* Repositories to handle api/Room data and passes data back to viewmodels using `kotlin flows`.

+## Network Layer
+* Using Retrofit for network calls.
+* Using [Sandwich by Skydoves](https://github.com/skydoves/sandwich) to further enhance api calls with much better error handling.
+* ErrorResponseMapper to centeralise error handling.

 ## Dependency Injection using HILT